Corone (crow)

 In Greek and Roman mythology, Corone (Κορώνη /el/) is a young woman who attracted the attention of Poseidon, the god of the sea, and was saved by Athena, the goddess of wisdom.
 She was a princess and the daughter of Coronaeus.
 Her brief tale is recounted in the narrative poem Metamorphoses by the Roman poet Ovid.
 Several other myths surround the crow about its connection to Athena.

 Mythology

 Poseidon

 According to Ovid, one day as Corone was walking by the seashore, the sea-god Poseidon saw her and attempted to seduce her.
 When his efforts failed, he attempted to rape her instead.
 However, Corone fled from his rapacious advances, crying out to men and gods.
-While no man heard her, "the virgin goddess feels pity for a virgin"; Pallas Athena transformed her into a crow.
+While no man heard her, "the virgin goddess feels pity for a virgin", and so Pallas Athena transformed her into a crow.

 An unspecified time later, she recounted her woes during a conversation with the raven, Lycius, who had similar grievances of his own.
 She also cited her resentment that her place as Athena's bird-servant had been usurped and taken over by the owl, the metamorphosed Nyctimene, because that transformation was punitive.

 Ovid himself does not mention her by name and simply calls her cornix, or "the crow", in Latin.
 Instead her name proper is attested by an anonymous Greek paradoxographer.